 THE SUMMER SCHOOL CULTURE

 The culture of the Summer School is an inquisitive, experimental practice based on collaborations.
 Students come with various motives and means, each one as valid as the next.
 London is a brilliant setting against which ideas and experiments can be tested.

 THE SUMMER SCHOOL AGENDA

 Each year we set an overall theme to guide the tutors and students.
 This allows everyone to find comparative means with which to judge their work in relation to others.
 We ask prospective tutors to respond to the brief and its theme.
-Those that do not will not be considered.
+NOTE: PROPOSALS THAT DO NOT ADDRESS THE AGENDA WILL NOT BE CONSIDERED.

-The Summer School will invent and describe Now That’s What I Call Architecture through compelling perspectives: spatial, social, economic, ecological, cultural and technological.
+The Summer School will invent and work through Bits, Bytes, Fragments via compelling perspectives: spatial, social, economic, ecological, cultural and technological.
 It will use London as its primary experimental laboratory of ideas and actions.
 Individual and collective discoveries are encouraged as well as innovative, evocative proposals.
 The brief and intense course—based on the renowned AA Unit System—emphasises techniques of interpretation, recording, drawing, making and thinking through diverse media types, both analogue and digital.

 METHODS & PRODUCTION